mi6/ic-ui-kit/packages/web-components/src/components/ic-toast-region/readme.md

 ### `setVisible(toast: HTMLIcToastElement) => Promise<void>`

-Handle setting the visibility of various toasts based on what is already visible
+Handles setting the visibility of various toasts based on what is already visible

 #### Returns